davidtoma11/Inovation-Corpus-Analysis/README.md

 # Methodology for Innovation Analysis

-### 1. Purpose of the study
+## 1. Purpose of the Study
-The goal of this study is to see how the concept of "innovation" is understood and used in 50 working documents from different companies.
-The analysis uses Natural Language Processing (NLP) techniques, with a focus on topic modeling.
+The purpose of this study is to analyze how the concept of **“innovation”** is perceived, discussed, and integrated within a set of 50 working documents from various companies.

+Using **Natural Language Processing (NLP)** techniques—particularly *topic modeling*—the study aims to uncover semantic patterns, thematic clusters, and contextual uses of innovation-related terms across multilingual corporate documents.

-### 2. Data collection and preparation (Corpus)
+## 2. Data Collection and Preparation (Corpus)
-- We have collected a dataset of 50 documents, written in both English and Spanish.
+- A dataset of **50 internal company documents** was collected, written in both English and Spanish.
--	The text from each PDF document was extracted and stored in a single data structure (a list of strings).
+- Each document was converted from **PDF to plain text** format using automated text extraction tools.
+- To ensure traceability and facilitate error detection, each PDF was saved as a separate **.txt file**.
+- All texts were then aggregated into a **Python list of document strings**, forming the analysis corpus.
+- Each document was treated as an **independent analytical unit** for subsequent preprocessing and topic modeling.

-### 3. Text preprocessing
+## 3. Text Preprocessing / Postprocessing
-Before applying the algorithm, the texts went through a cleaning process to ensure better data quality:
+To ensure linguistic uniformity and data quality, the following steps were applied:

+1. **Translation**
+   - All documents were automatically translated into **Spanish** using reliable machine translation tools.
+   - This step ensured consistent topic modeling on a *single-language corpus*.

+2. **Tokenization**
-- Tokenization: Each document was split into individual words (tokens).
+   - Texts were split into individual tokens (words), removing punctuation and special characters.

--	Stop word removal: Very common words with little meaning (like "and", "but", "el") were removed using language-specific stop word lists for English and Spanish.
+3. **Stop Word Removal**
+   - A Spanish stop word list was applied to remove common, semantically weak words (e.g., *y, pero, que, de, el*).

+4. **Lemmatization / Stemming**
--	Lemmatization/Stemming: Words were reduced to their base/root form.
-For example: innovation, innovating, innovate, innovative and innovacion - all reduced to innova.
+   - Tokens were reduced to their **root forms**, allowing morphological variants to be treated as one.
--	Filtering: Words that were too rare or too frequent were removed, since they don’t help with topic analysis.
+   - Example: *innovación, innovar, innovador, innovativa → innova*.

+5. **Filtering**
+   - Extremely rare words (appearing in fewer than 2 documents) and overly frequent words (present in more than 80% of the corpus) were excluded.

+6. **Postprocessing**
+   - Cleaned and lemmatized tokens were further refined by removing **non-informative words**, retaining only *semantically relevant tokens* for modeling.

-### 4. Topic modeling implementation
+## 4. Topic Modeling Implementation
--	Algorithm used: Latent Dirichlet Allocation (LDA) from Python’s Gensim library.
+- **Algorithm Used:** Latent Dirichlet Allocation (**LDA**) implemented with **Gensim (Python)**.

+- **Parameters:**
+  - Number of topics: **6** (chosen empirically based on coherence score)
+  - Hyperparameters `alpha` and `eta`: set to *auto* for adaptive optimization
+  - Training: 50 passes with a fixed random state for reproducibility

+- **Corpus Representation:**
+  - Each document tokenized and converted into a **bag-of-words vector**
+  - Rare (<2 documents) and overly frequent (>80% corpus) words were filtered out

+- **Model Output:**
+  - Topics with **representative keywords and weights**
+  - Document-topic distributions and **dominant topic** per document
+  - **Coherence score** for evaluating topic quality

-### 5. Analysis and interpretation of results
+## 5. Analysis and Interpretation of Results
--	Topic analysis: The keywords for each topic identified by the algorithm were reviewed.
+- **Topic Review:** Top keywords for each topic were examined for thematic coherence.
--	Innovation-related topics: The topics containing the root innova among the top 10 words were selected.
+- **Innovation-Focused Topics:** Topics containing the root *innova* among the top 15–20 words were selected.
--	Semantic interpretation: A qualitative analysis was done on the other words in these topics to see how innovation is contextualized (e.g., product innovation, process innovation, organizational innovation).
+- **Semantic Interpretation:** Qualitative analysis was conducted to understand how innovation is contextualized.
--	Visualization: Results will be presented using charts (bar graphs, topic maps, etc.) to make the relationships between topics easier to understand.
+- **Visualization:** Results were visualized with **bar charts, topic maps, and co-occurrence graphs** to highlight relationships between topics.

 ## Drive link (for documents and illustrations):